promptfoo/promptfoo/site/docs/red-team/configuration.md

 # Redteam Configuration

 The `redteam` section in your `promptfoo.config.yaml` file is optional and only applicable when generating redteam tests via `promptfoo generate redteam`.
-It is a more powerful way to generate tests than via the command line.
-You can also check the configuration into your repository to track changes and to share your configuration with your team.
+It offers more configuration options, as well as the convenience of checking the configuration into your repository to track changes and share with others.

 ## Getting Started